 Insertional versus Noninsertional Achilles Tendonitis

 Depending on the type of Achilles tendonitis, there are different potential causes for the ailment to occur.
-Some cases are more likely to afflict people of different ages, and people who engage in different levels of activity.
-For the most part, Achilles tendonitis is caused by abuse or neglect of the foot, but it can also be caused by unfortunate genetic factors.
-Men are more likely to develop this injury than women, as are the overweight.
+Some cases are more likely to afflict people of different ages, and people who engage in varying levels of activity.
+For the most part, Achilles tendonitis is caused by abuse or neglect of the foot, but unfortunate genetic factors can also cause it.
+Men are more likely to develop this injury than women, as are overweight.

 In many cases, the catalyst for the condition was an unreasonably high level of activity.
-This isn’t as likely to occur in younger people who work up to a high level of activity incrementally.
-However, even in these cases, the likelihood of this condition is still high, simply due to frequent repetitive motions causing deterioration over time.
+Isn’t as likely to occur in younger people who work up to a high level of activity incrementally.
+However, even in these cases, the likelihood of this condition is still high, only due to frequent repetitive motions causing deterioration over time.

 Statistics on Incidence

 - It affects 7 out of 100,000 people on average

 - 10% of cases are from patients with previous conditions

 - Athletes are 24% likely to develop it